sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 Convex optimization gives you guaranteed success reaching your objective.
 But it offers no guidance on whether that objective is worth reaching.

+Boyd's words about universal truths and temporary custodians stayed with me.
+Because my own path to becoming one of those custodians was anything but inevitable.

 ### Finding My Place in the Lineage

 That genealogy chart Boyd showed me—the line from him to Gauss—it represented more than intellectual history.
 It represented something I'd been searching for since childhood without knowing quite what I was searching for.